 To be considered for admission, an applicant to a graduate program at Syracuse University must provide documentation of having earned the degree required for admission to the particular program or documentation demonstrating that the applicant will complete the required degree prior to beginning studies at Syracuse University.
 In most cases, this will be a U.S. bachelor’s degree or its equivalent from another country.
 For some degree programs, this will be a master’s degree or its equivalent from another country.
 Degrees earned by international applicants must be from colleges or universities that are recognized by the national educational authority of the institution’s home country.

-If admitted, students will be required to submit official degree bearing transcripts.
-All official documentation must bear the appropriate signatures and seal of the institution that issued it and must be received by Syracuse University in a sealed envelope directly from that institution.
+Admitted students will be required to submit official degree bearing transcripts.
+All official documentation must bear the appropriate signatures and seal of the institution from which the degree was issued.
+The institution must send the official degree documentation directly to Syracuse University.

-To meet this requirement, contact the Registrar’s Office of the higher educational institution that conferred your degree and have one copy of your official transcript(s) sent to Syracuse University.
-All original transcripts must be in English or translated in English and notarized by the Registrar’s Office at the institution attended.
+To meet this requirement, contact the Registrar’s Office of the higher educational institution that conferred the degree and request the electronic official transcript(s) be sent to Syracuse University.
+All original transcripts must be in English or translated into English and notarized by the Registrar’s Office at the institution attended.
 The Registrar’s Office at the institution may send the official degree documentation as follows: